kisoo-han/cubrid-manager-server/docs/api/unloaddb.md

 # unloaddb

-The unloaddb interface will unload database server.
+The unloaddb interface will unload a database server.

-## Request Json Syntax
+## Request JSON Syntax

 | **Key** | **Description** |
 | --- | --- |